 -- These verses go with verse 9.
 The

-cross has the power to cleans our conscience, suggesting that our conscience
+cross has power to cleans our conscience from dead works, suggesting that it

 is the heart of the matter.
 Sin defiles our conscience and keeps us from

-Conscience refers to sin that has already been committed, while dead works
+Conscience refers to sins we have already committed, while dead works

-refer to the things we have done that do not pertain to God’s interests.
+refer to actions and words that do not pertain to God’s interests, a

-Whether sin or not, God wants us completely devoted to Him so that everything
+useless waste of time and energy.
+God wants us completely devoted to Him so everything

 we say and do pertains in some way to promoting His Kingdom, “for whatever